polakowo/datadocs/README.md

 - [The Ultimate Hands-On Hadoop](https://www.udemy.com/the-ultimate-hands-on-hadoop-tame-your-big-data/) (Udemy, 2019)
 - [Data Engineering Nanodegree Program](https://eu.udacity.com/course/data-engineer-nanodegree--nd027) (Udacity, 2019)

 Since the project is new, we've got many reads but few contributions, so feel free to do that!
-What we'd like to do next is to embed React components within documents for richer learning experience.